hertogp/phoenix.nvim/_readme.pdh.md

   ```
   This would match a class declaration with no parameters.

-- match *anonymous* nodes by their name in qoutes
+- match *anonymous* nodes by their name in quotes

   ```
   (binary_expression